lukaszreszke93/lukasz-coding/2020-05-09-architectural-view-model.md

 "4+1" Architectural View Model
 ===============================

 Trying to capture the software system's architecture into one diagram can be hard.
 It might be even impossible for a complex system if there would be a readability requirement.
 One reason for that is the software systems have multiple layers that should be represented on those diagrams.
-Actually, the author of, "4+1" Architectural View Model, Kruchten, called them *views*.
+Actually, the author of, "4+1" Architectural View Model, Kruchten, called them *architectual views*.

-Those views will be represented by different stakeholders.
+Those views are represented by different stakeholders.
 Some of them are going to be interested only in the business logic.

-The other part will be interested in how the code should be written.
+Others will be interested in how the code should be written.

 The hosting of the application will be important for other people.

 Security and other non-functional requirements?
 And probably much more.

 ## Architectural Model
-According to this model, there are 5 views:
+According to this model, there are 5 views working with each other:
 - logical view,
 - process view,
 - development view,